 - Jefferson Circuit at Summit Point (not really a hill), WV

-While Susquehanna Region SCCA doesn’t sponsor any hillclimbs as a club, we have plenty of members who run the hillclimbs.
+While Susquehanna Region SCCA doesn’t sanction any hillclimbs as a region due to lack of venues, we have plenty of members who run the hillclimbs.
 If you have questions, they are happy to help.
 Just send a quick email with your question, or use the contact form and someone will get back to you quickly.